 A: Pathways High IMPACT experiences are real-world learning experiences and/or connections within and outside of the school building.
 Every Pathways High seminar has a minimum of one IMPACT experience.

 Q: What is the Pathways High IMPACT Year?

 A: The Pathways High IMPACT Year is an optional 5th year of high school that is a supported launch to adulthood.
 Specifically, it is a combination of dual enrollment college coursework and hands-on work experience (internship/apprenticeship) personalized based on the interests and aspirations of each student.
-IMPACT Year students are supported by the Pathways High IMPACT Coordinator.
+IMPACT Year students are supported by the Pathways High IMPACT Director.